idugalic/micro-company/README.md

 ### Step 1 (Optional): Clone and build the project
-Please note that images are available on the docker hub, so if you do not want to build the services, simply skip to Step 2
+Please note that images are available on the docker hub (https://hub.docker.com/u/idugalic), so if you do not want to build the services, simply skip to Step 2

 ```bash
 $ git clone https://github.com/idugalic/micro-company.git